Salma1620/JAVA-Basics/README.md

 myDog.makeSound(); //output : Animal makes a sound
 ```

+if the superclass method declares a general exception (e.g., Exception), the subclass method can declare a more specific exception (e.g., IOException).
 ### Super keyword
 > In Java, the super keyword is used to refer to members (methods, constructors, and instance variables) of the superclass (parent class) from within a subclass (child class). <br/>
 > It allows the subclass to access and override features from its parent class while retaining the ability to refer to the original versions.